agerencher/gamedesign/design.md

 - **Background**:
   - The background shows the skier’s crash, either into a rock, tree, or another skier, reflecting how the player lost.
+  - Pan to the crashed skiier, fade into stats/end screen

 ---